-Allows you to specify whether or not the Connection is refreshed manually or periodically.
-When the refresh type is Manually, the data source will only refresh its list of tables via the Refresh Now option (available on the Explorer as a right-click menu action or from the Connections drilldown).
-When set to Periodically the remaining fields define how often the data source will refresh its list of tables.
+Allows you to specify whether the Connection is refreshed manually or periodically.
+When the checkbox is selected, the remaining fields define how often the data source will refresh its list of tables.
+When the checkbox is not selected, the data source will only refresh its list of tables via the Refresh Now option (available on the Explorer as a right-click menu action or from the Connections drilldown).